-Keep the antenna as far away as possible from the Engine Control Module (ECM).
+• Keep the antenna as far away as possible from the electronic control modules.

-- Keep the antenna wire more than 8 in (20 cm) away from the Multiport Fuel Injection harness.
+- Keep the antenna wire more than 8 in (20 cm) away from the electronic control system harnesses.
 Do not route the antenna wire next to any harness. - Adjust the antenna standing-wave ratio as recommended by the manufacturer. - Connect the ground wire from the CB radio chassis to the body. - For details, consult a NISSAN dealer.